September 2023 Review

 GCN collects data on gun incidents and related sentences, inquests and investigations in England, Scotland, and Wales, as reported in the British media.
 We know our information is incomplete, though we believe nearly all the most serious crimes are included.

-We are aware of three reports in September 2022 concerning four gun deaths:
+We are aware of two reports in September 2023 concerning gun deaths:

 Armed Domestic Violence and/or Victim Known to Perpetrator

-We are aware of five reports in September 2022 that we believe to relate to the above:
+We are aware of three reports in September 2023 that we believe to relate to the above:

-We are aware of at least one report in September 2022 that we believe to relate to the above:
+We are aware of at least six reports in September 2023 that we believe to relate to the above:

 Animal Death and Injury

-We are aware of at least seventeen reports in September 2022 of animal cruelty and/or death involving a gun, including:
+We are aware of at least ten reports in September 2023 of animal cruelty and/or death involving a gun, including: